rafalab/misc/us-excess-mortality-analysis.md

 dat <- dat[order(date),]
 ```

-Next we get population estimates from the Census.
-You will need a census
+Next we get population estimates from the US Census.
+You will need a
-API key which you can get from
+census API key which you can get from
 <https://api.census.gov/data/key_signup.html>.
 Create a file called
 `census-key.R` in your working directory with the following line in it: